-If you're venturing to Gloucester (or even if you're not), Sebastian Junger's The Perfect Storm makes an excellent introduction.
+If you're venturing to Gloucester (or even if you're not), Sebastian Junger's The Perfect Storm makes a good introduction.
 The story of a fishing boat caught in historically bad weather will change the way you look at fish on a menu for a long time after you finish reading or watching.
 The movie version, though heavy on the special effects, is a better-than-average effort.

-One huge potential stumbling block for movies set in Boston is the nearly impossible feat of rendering local accents accurately.
-The actors in Affleck's films pull it off, as does the cast of Good Will Hunting (if you ignore Robin Williams's unfortunate brogue).
-Good Will Hunting stars Affleck and Matt Damon, who grew up in Cambridge and wrote the Academy Award-winning screenplay together.
+The cast of Good Will Hunting (mostly) pulls it off.
+Stars Ben Affleck and Matt Damon grew up in Cambridge and wrote the Academy Award-winning screenplay together.
 This is the Boston movie to see if you have time for just one.

-The Departed (2006), The Perfect Storm (2000), and Mystic River (2003) -- the latter, like Shutter Island and Gone Baby Gone, based on a novel by Dennis Lehane -- are among the best recent movies with Boston-area backdrops.
-They have an awful lot of bad company, however (yes, that was Boston in the Matthew McConaughey vehicle Ghosts of Girlfriends Past).
-Pictures worth checking out for more than just the cheap thrill of recognizing the locations include A Civil Action, The Spanish Prisoner, Next Stop Wonderland (all Boston), State and Main (Manchester-by-the-Sea), and The Love Letter (Rockport).
+The Departed (2006), The Perfect Storm (2000), and Mystic River (2003)—the latter, like Shutter Island and Gone Baby Gone, based on a novel by Dennis Lehane—are among the best 21st-century movies with Boston-area backdrops.
+Other pictures worth checking out for more than just the cheap thrill of recognizing the locations include A Civil Action, The Spanish Prisoner, Next Stop Wonderland (all Boston), State and Main (Manchester-by-the-Sea), and The Love Letter (Rockport).

 If you have a high tolerance for sports and sentiment, check out Fever Pitch, a 103-minute video valentine to Boston and the Red Sox.
 Many scenes were filmed at Fenway Park, and the ending had to be reshot after the Sox won the World Series in 2004 for the first time in 86 years.
 The script is sappy but captures the maniacal-fan persona with alarming accuracy, and the soundtrack is terrific.

-Consider setting the DVR for these older movies: Blown Away (especially the scenes when the action first shifts to Boston), The Verdict and The Friends of Eddie Coyle (Boston), Glory (a stylish re-creation of 19th-c.
+Consider streaming these older movies, too: Blown Away (especially the scenes when the action first shifts to Boston), The Verdict and The Friends of Eddie Coyle (Boston), Glory (a stylish re-creation of 19th-c.
 Beacon Hill), The Witches of Eastwick (Cohasset), and the sentimental favorite, Love Story (Cambridge).

 Most TV shows set in Boston use an occasional exterior location shot but otherwise don't get anywhere near the city.
 They include Rizzoli & Isles, Boston Legal, The Practice, St. Elsewhere, and Spenser: For Hire (if you can find it).
 But that's not why you're wondering whether everybody knows your name, is it?
 Cheers was based on a local pub called the Bull & Finch, and the show became so popular that the original bar changed its name and a spin-off opened in Faneuil Hall Marketplace.

 Highbrow associations abound: The first American performance of Handel's Messiah was in Boston, the city is home to one of the best orchestras in the world, and the Boston Symphony even commissioned a recent Pulitzer Prize winner (George Walker's "Lilacs").
-The jukebox or MP3 player is where the recent action is.
 The 1970s and '80s were the heyday of local rock, with Boston (the band), the Cars, and the J. Geils Band leading the pack.
 But the piece of music perhaps most closely associated with the city is the Standells' "Dirty Water."
 Released in 1966, it was written by the band's producer after he was mugged on the Massachusetts Avenue bridge, which connects Boston and Cambridge "down by the banks of the river Charles."

-Download the Dropkick Murphys' "Tessie" and Augustana's "Boston," dig through your grandparents' LPs to find the Kingston Trio's "Charlie on the MTA," learn the words to "Where Everybody Knows Your name" (the Cheers theme song), and you'll be well on your way to passing for a local, or at least a local college student.
+Download the Dropkick Murphys' "Tessie" and Augustana's "Boston," dig through your grandparents' LPs to find the Kingston Trio's "Charlie on the MTA," learn the words to "Where Everybody Knows Your name" (the Cheers theme song), and you'll be well on your way to passing for a local.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.